dioadder/hello-world/README.md

 # hello-world
-I'm a dummy learning what the hell this place is
+I'm a dummy learning what the hell this place is and here is an edit